 Washington State prides itself on being bicycle friendly, however accidents will always happen.
 In 2013, there were 1,325 vehicle-bicycle collisions in Washington State.
-87 of these collisions resulted in serious injury and 11 resulted in death (Washington State Department of Transportation).
+Eighty-seven of these collisions resulted in serious injury and 11 resulted in death (Washington State Department of Transportation).

-Bicycle Collisions throughout the United States
+Bicycle Collisions Throughout The United States

 According to the 2012 National Survey on Bicyclists and Pedestrian Attitudes and Behaviors, nearly a third of all injuries are when bicyclists are struck by cars.
-Unfortunately hit-and-run bicycle accidents are also extremely common, which is part of the reason that 3 out of 5 at-fault drivers in bicycle accidents are never cited.
+Unfortunately hit-and-run bicycle accidents are also extremely common, which is part of the reason that three out of five at-fault drivers in bicycle accidents are never cited.
 The figure for at-fault drivers who are not cited in bicycle accidents includes those that are fatal and those that are classified as hit-and-runs accidents.

-Bicycle Accident Attorneys in Seattle
+Bicycle Accident Attorneys In Seattle

 As illustrated in the graph above, bicycle accidents are far too common in the Seattle area and throughout other areas of Western Washington.
 There are a number of intersections throughout downtown Seattle that are particularly common scenes for bicycle accidents, and bicyclists would be best served by being aware of these specific areas and exercising additional caution when approaching them.